 Woopra’s Profiles deliver a full behavioral history for each customer that's tied to visitor data such as their name, email address, account size and any other profile attributes the user chooses to include.

 Woopra tracks both anonymous and identified visitors.
-Identified visitors are tracked by their email address and anonymous visitors are tracked by cookies.
+Identified visitors are tracked by their email address or other unique identifiers, and anonymous visitors are tracked by cookies.

 Once an anonymous visitor is identified (by providing their email address through a form, signing up, making their first purchase, etc.), Woopra aggregates all previous anonymous activity into a single customer profile.